Exceen/game-categories-lite/readme.txt

 You can configure the folder prefix (use CAT_ for folders or not), showing uncategorized content and change the category mode in system settings.

-If you want to hide certain homebrew/game/dlc (not ISOs) from the category listing just create a file named gclite_filters.txt and add entries one per line (make sure that a newline is added at the end of the file).
+If you want to hide certain homebrew/game/dlc (not ISOs) on the XMB, create a file named gclite_filters.txt and add sectioned entries as outlined below.
 Put the file in your seplugins folder.
 Sections supported: ===HIDDEN CATEGORIES=== (category names, optional "ms0," or "ef0," prefix), ===HIDDEN APPS=== (full paths, optional ms0:/ or ef0:/ prefix).